Mararsh/MyBox/en/README.md

 ## Configuration<a name="Config" />

 ### Installation Path, Execution Path, Data Path
 The directory holding files of self-contain packages or jar file is called "Installation Path"(Although no installtion is need).
 The directory under which MyBox is started is called "Execution Path".
 The path where MyBox read/write values and files is called "Data Path".
 Example, MyBox-5.5.jar is copied under path A, and is started under path B, while MyBox data path can be assigned as any path C.

 ### Initialize MyBox
-Example, unpack package of MyBox.exe under path "D:\tmp\MyBox", double click "MyBox.exe", and MyBox is started internally under "app", so the Execution Path is "D:\tmp\MyBox\app".
+Example, unpack package of MyBox.exe under path "D:\tmp\MyBox", double click "MyBox.exe",and the Execution Path is "D:\tmp\MyBox\".
-MyBox checks path "D:\tmp\MyBox\app", and does not find file "MyBox.ini", then it starts to initialize this instance automatically:
+MyBox checks path "D:\tmp\MyBox\", and does not subdirectory "MyBoxData", then it starts to initialize this instance automatically:
-1. Make "D:\tmp\MyBox\app" as the default data root path, and create subdirectory "mybox" under it.
+1. Create subdirectory "mybox", and make "D:\tmp\MyBox\MyBoxData" as the default data root path.
-2. If directory "mybox" is found under current user's root, which is the data path of MyBox previous versions, then copy all contents of this path to "D:\tmp\MyBox\app\mybox".
+2. If directory "mybox" is found under current user's root, which is the data path of MyBox previous versions, then copy all contents of this path to "D:\tmp\MyBox\MyBoxData".
-3. Create file "MyBox.ini" under "D:\tmp\MyBox\app" and write following line to record the location of data path of current MyBox instance:
+3. Create file "MyBox.ini" under "D:\tmp\MyBox\MyBoxData" and write following line to record the location of data path of current MyBox instance:
-<PRE><CODE>     MyBoxDataRoot=D\:\\tmp\\MyBox\\app </CODE></PRE>
+<PRE><CODE>     MyBoxDataRoot=D\:\\tmp\\MyBox\\MyBoxData </CODE></PRE>

 User can edit file "MyBox.ini" to change data path, and copy files under previous path to new path manually.
 User can also change data path by Setting function of MyBox and the tool will copy old data automatically.